-The basic Telecare equipment consists of an alarm base unit with an inbuilt microphone and speaker.
+The Standard Telecare equipment consists of an alarm base unit with an inbuilt microphone and speaker.
 An emergency button (or pendant) is provided in addition to the main base unit and is worn around your neck or wrist to allow you to contact the Telecare service from anywhere inside your home.

 When you press the emergency button on the base unit or pendant the device connects to a 24 hour call handling and monitoring service.
 Dedicated call handlers will be able to identify the type of alarm call that you have sent and view the information that you have provided.
 A call handler from the alarm service will speak to you through the speech unit on the base unit.
 If you require your relatives, the police or fire brigade then they can be called to help you.

-To apply for the basic telecare system (an alarm base unit, pendant and optional smoke alarm) you, or someone on your behalf, should complete an online application for Telecare, GCHSCP staff should complete the Professional form or you can complete a paper copy of the Telecare Assessment Form [200kb].
+To apply for the Standard Telecare system (an alarm base unit and pendant) you, or someone on your behalf, should complete an online application for Standard Telecare, GCHSCP staff should complete the Professional form or you can complete a paper copy of the Standard Telecare Assessment Form [213kb].
 We will use the information that you provide to assess if you meet the criteria for the service.
 The criteria includes a number of factors including your age, medical requirements and current support arrangements.
 If you require to speak to a member of the Telecare Service directly, please call 0141 276 5615.